-11 Rules for Selecting the Right Content Management System (CMS)
+7 Rules for Selecting the Right Content Management System

 - Consider the Proximity of Your Partners

+In Liewehr's estimation most organizations have no more than six to 10 focal needs.
+And when building your Web CMS shortlist, it’s preferable to focus on these to identify a few options that will meet your needs, saving the longer list of requirements for the features matrix as we describe in Rule No. 4 below.

+To dig deeper into this area, read: Selecting a CMS: How to Build a Short List.
+And if you haven't visited our product directory, then pop over and check out our big list of Web CMS products.

-Don't Abuse Your Features Matrix
+4. Use, Don't Abuse Your Features Matrix

 If you've ever had to evaluate an enterprise software platform, then you probably know about the requirements matrix.
-It typically comes in the form of a spreadsheet and consists of a list of capabilities — or requirements — a given product must have to meet your needs.
+It typically comes in the form of a spreadsheet and consists of a list of capabilities —or requirements — a given product must have to meet your needs.

 The capabilities are listed, usually by high level category, down the first, left column.
 Across the top, one lists the various products being evaluated.
 In the body of the document you note whether or not requirements are met or you score each product for fitness in the respective area.